View Categories

 • After witnessing horrors of partition, Nehru became staunchest critique of linguistic reorganization.

-• Gandhi’s Support for Linguistic Division: Gandhi told the Home Rule League to ensure speedy attention to people’s needs and development of every component part of the nation they should strive to bring about a linguistic division of India (According to Ramchandra Guha)
+• Gandhi’s Support for Linguistic Division: Gandhi told the Home Rule League that to ensure speedy attention to people’s needs and development of every component part of the nation, they should strive to bring about a linguistic division of India (According to Ramchandra Guha)

-• Linguistic states have bolstered unity, contrary to Nehru’s belief that it would further fracture an already partitioned nation and not serve the ideals of secularism.
+• Linguistic states have strengthened unity, contrary to Nehru’s belief that they would further divide an already partitioned nation and undermine the ideals of secularism.

 • Dr BR Ambedkar’s Perspective: He was also a proponent of linguistic states, but wanted the move to take place within reasonable limits.